Dental implant vs. root canal, which makes the best choice? -

 Unlike the field of endodontics (root canals) that's been around for decades, implantology is a much newer field.
 It's only been since the 1990's that it's been included in the curriculum of dental schools on a wide-spread basis.

 The earliest dental implant studies (those used to document implant survival rates over the longest time frame) typically involved treatment provided at a "specialists" level.
 In comparison, today many implants are placed by general practitioners.

 A hint of this phenomenon might be apparent in the following data coming from Australia.
 There, the largest category of claims against dentists (24%) is founded on errors associated with inappropriate diagnosis and case selection (Cohn 2005).
-This is the type of error that might be more likely to be made by a less rigorously trained practitioner.
+This is the type of error that might be more likely made by a less rigorously trained practitioner.

-Be a consumer.
+c) Be a consumer.
 Ask your dentist questions.

-b) With root canal, you must commit to complete treatment to reap the highest success rate.
+2) With root canal, you must commit to complete treatment to reap the highest success rate.

-This is because this combination is the one that typically provides the most predictable and lasting outcome.
+That's because this combination is the one that typically provides the most predictable and lasting outcome.

 Many endodontically treated teeth (especially molars) have been lost because they were not properly restored.
 Failing to commit to having a suitable restoration placed (possibly a dental crown) may compromise the long-term outcome of your treatment.